ishasranawat/JS-Exercises/README.md

 # JS-Exercises
-A compilation of all the coding exercises I do while learning Javascript
+Welcome.
+This repository contains a collection of coding exercises I complete while learning JavaScript.
+It serves as a log to track my progress and strengthen my skills in key JavaScript concepts.
+This repo is updated regularly as I work through new exercises and concepts.